Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A greeting addressing the hiring manager by name

-- Introducing yourself and showcasing your relevant qualifications
+- A brief introduction of yourself and your qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information